 The third section is very similar to the second one, because it performs the same actions, only with absolute addresses instead of relative ones.

 000015d0: 2219 move.l (a1)+,d1 000015d2: 0c81 ffff ffff cmpi.l #-0x1,d1 000015d8: 670a beq.b Cleanup 000015da: 2101 move.l d1,-(a0) 000015dc: 313c 4ef9 move.w #0x4ef9,-(a0) 000015e0: 5c80 addq.l #0x6,d0 000015e2: 60ec bra.b Absolute

-The only difference with the previous section is that there is no need to load the effective address, as the vale contained in
+The only difference with the previous section is that there is no need to load the effective address, as the value contained in

-d1 is already absolute, so this latter can be stored directly.
+d1 is already absolute, so the latter can be stored directly.

 The last section simply restores the stack pointer, popping the value of the

 a3 register where the pointer was previously saved, and returns to the caller.

 The creation of the jump table performed by the